 Sequential injection of Carbon-13 and Carbon-12 provides for measurement of Carbon-13/Carbon-12 ratio within the accelerator mass spectrometer (AMS), necessary for accurate total fractionation correction without relying upon relative measures and assumptions (something some older machines are limited to).
 Sequential injection of Carbon-14, Carbon-13, and Carbon-12 allow for calculation of age both using Carbon-14/Carbon-12 and Carbon-14/Carbon-13 ratios.
 Simultaneous accumulation of the Carbon-14/Carbon-12, Carbon-14/Carbon-13, and Carbon-13/ Carbon-12 ratios ensure ongoing quality control during the detection; the calculation of each provides three different measures to ensure isotope pathway is stable during the analysis.

 In addition to measuring the Carbon-13/Carbon-12 within the AMS (correction for total fractionation to derive the most accurate conventional radiocarbon age/pMC), the sample d13C ratio is measured in an isotope ratio mass spectrometer (IRMS).
 Beta Analytic has access to four in-house Thermo-Finnegan Delta IRMS to ensure redundancy and constant throughput.
-These same IRMS provide sample d15N on bones and organic materials, d18O on carbonates, and dD/d18O on water.
+These same IRMS provide sample d15N on bones and organic materials, as well as d18O on cremated bones and carbonates.

 Multiple parameters are tested for each sample before accepting the data.
 This includes, but is not limited to, cathode current, extractor current, cesium focus current, high-energy Carbon-14/Carbon-12, high-energy Carbon-14/Carbon-13 ratio, low-energy Carbon-13/ Carbon-12 ratio, low-energy Carbon-12 current, low-energy Carbon-13/ Carbon-12 current, and gated Carbon-14 counts.
 Once accepted, ratios between and within the Oxalic Acid modern standard are utilized to calculate a fraction of modern value for the unknown.